Career Development and

 Science behind coaching

 The coaching knowledge-base arises from a number of different disciplines including education, leadership, social science, philosophy and psychology (Backhirova et al 2018).
 Each brings to coaching a variety of established traditions, approaches and assumptions.
 This can make it confusing when trying to understand what coaching is about.
 When wishing to provide the best coaching experience most well trained and experienced coaches will be able to flex and utilise a variety of different approached depending on what the coachee needs.
-My own approach is described here.
+My own approach is described on this website.

 What happens in practice?